-The last way to navigate to a destination is to create a user-defined route.
-The GPSMAP 182/182C allows you to create and store up to 50 reversible routes (numbered 1-50), with up to 254 waypoints each.
-Routes can be created and modified in two ways.
-The first method is to create the route using a map page.
-This method allows you to select points on the map and see each route leg as it is created.
-The second method is to enter the waypoint names as text on the Route Review Page.
-You to see a list of the waypoints as you create the route.
+You can create and store up to 50 user-defined reversible routes (numbered 1-50), with up to 254 waypoints each.
+Routes are created and modified in two ways.
+The first method creates the route using a map page.
+This method selects points on the map.
+The second method enters the waypoint names as text on the Route Review Page.
+This method lists the waypoints as you create the route.
 All of the route functions are accessed through the Main Menu or the NAV key.